 Carlin

-At Carlin Park, corner of B and W. Hamilton Sts -- Carlin
+NE corner of B and W. Hamilton Sts. -- Carlin

 Signed: No

 Notes: Here is yet another case of bad directions courtesy of the SHPO.
-The directions for [112] Carlin read as the following: "at the junction of old U.S. Highway 40 and the road to the Carlin Mine."
-Not only is this a mouthful, but it is severely outdated!
+The directions for Marker 112 read as follows: "at the junction of old U.S. Highway 40 and the road to the Carlin Mine."
+Well, not only is this a mouthful, but it is severely outdated!
 In terms of "old U.S. Highway 40," the powers-that-be are referring to Carlin's main intersection at Chestnut Street and SR 766 (the Getchell Mine Road).
 After a few trips out to Carlin, I finally found this marker on my own.
 Keeping in pattern with the handful of markers in Nevada located at city parks, I decided to stroll through Carlin looking for its main city park.
 The rest is history.

 Exact Description: